lnxlalith/ansible-docker-registry/README.md

 <ip or domain name of your server>
 ```

+Add a disk to it at /dev/sdb (default on google cloud) (it will be mounted at /data and used for storing images).

 Make sure port `5000` is open on the host.
 You can run `tcpdump -i eth0 port 5000` on the host and curl it from your env to see if its open.